sigalor/ghostscript-node/README.md

 ## Introduction

-A fully promise-based Node.js library which can work with PDFs, based on Ghostscript and PDFtk.
+A fully promise-based Node.js library which can work with PDFs, based on Ghostscript and qpdf.

 All PDF files that are handled by this library in the form of `Buffer` objects, i.e. to a user of this library, it looks like everything works only in memory.
 In the background though, file system access (via [tempy](https://www.npmjs.com/package/tempy)) is needed.

-Additionally, this library requires the `gs` command (Ghostscript) as well as `pdftk` to be available.
+Additionally, this library requires the `gs` command (Ghostscript) as well as `qpdf` to be available.

 ## Getting started